“The journey of a thousand miles begins with one step.” — Lao Tzu

 Many Small Steps = Big Change

-Research has supported the value of breaking goals into a series of manageable tasks in order to increase the likelihood of achievement.
-In Chip and Dan Heath’s book, Switch, they highlight multiple examples from cleaning house to achieving broader social change where splitting the large goal into consistent, smaller mini-tasks increased productivity.
+Research supports the value of breaking goals into a series of manageable tasks in order to increase the likelihood of success.
+In their book, Switch, Chip and Dan Heath give multiple examples of how splitting a large goal into consistent, smaller mini-tasks increases productivity, from cleaning a house to achieving broad social change.
+The same applies to your personal journey toward recovery, or just greater wellness or fulfillment.
+Smaller, mini-steps might look like:

-— Learn more about counseling and treatment by reading more OneStep resources
+- Learning more about counseling and treatment by reading more OneStep resources

-— Tell a trusted friend or family member that you’re considering seeking help
+- Telling a trusted friend or family member that you’re considering seeking help

 - Asking your doctor during your next medical checkup

-— Research nearby support groups you could attend
+- Researching nearby support groups you could attend

 When you complete an item, check it off the list, and celebrate the progress.
-You’ll find that repeating this process can both help build momentum around a single goal and help you develop new skills.
+You’ll find that repeating this process can help you build momentum towards a single goal and help you develop new skills.

-As you’re preparing to move forward, don’t let the fear of failure delay or discourage you.
-Sometimes the fear of doing the “wrong” thing can keep us from moving forward at all.
-Or, we might be struggling to believe in ourselves, that we could actually experience the change which we hope for.
-The process of recovery involves learning how to try new things, and overcoming the fear of failure that keeps us paralyzed.
-Life, and recovery, is about progress, not perfection.
-While doing your homework about the resources you seek is important, waiting until a “perfect” option appears is not a great strategy, either.
-Your initial step may not feel perfect.
+As you prepare to move forward, don’t let the fear of failure bring delay or discouragement.
+Sometimes the fear of doing the “wrong” thing can keep us from moving forward.
+Self-doubt causes us to fear that we could never experience positive change.
+The process of recovery involves learning how to try new things, and to overcome fear of failure that keeps us paralyzed.
+Life and recovery is about progress, not perfection.
+While doing your homework about the resources you seek is important, waiting until a “perfect” option appears is not a great strategy either.
+Our initial steps may not feel perfect, but they are better than not moving at all.
+Stories are a powerful tool to stir hope and courage to take a step.
+Learning from those who’ve travelled similar roads can provide a map, or at least a starting point, for your own journey.
+No matter what happens, if we keep stepping forward toward hope and health, we are winning.

 Embrace the Journey

-You may feel like you’re in a battle with the condition or situation that you’re facing.
-But that battle does not have to define you.
-If you keep taking steps forward, you don’t have to pass by this point again.
-And even if you find yourself making a decision that you regret, that decision does not negate or cancel out the steps you’ve already taken.
-It merely indicates that there are opportunities for greater healing and life ahead of you.
-Just take one step.
-Find the one you’re ready to take today.
-If you continue on the journey, regardless of instant success or not, you win.
+At times, we may feel like we’re in a constant battle with the condition or situation.
+But the battle does not have to define us.
+We never have to return to where we are today.
+The more steps forward we take, the more distance we put between ourselves and the condition or circumstance.
+And even if we find ourselves making decisions that we regret, that decision does not negate or cancel out the steps we’ve already taken.
+It merely indicates that there are opportunities for greater healing and life ahead of us.
+Just take one step — start today!